emilyzhou112/emilyzhou112.github.io/index.md

 - [Reproduction and Replication Analysis of Academic Information Patterns under COVID-19](covidpattern/report.md)

 ## New England Planning with Mock Mapping Charrettes
-In winter 2021, I worked with Middlebury alumni [Ben Meader](https://www.linkedin.com/in/benjamin-meader-5ba6923a), current director of Rhumb Line Maps to practice solving real planning issues in New England.
+In Winter 2021, I worked with Middlebury alumni [Ben Meader](https://www.linkedin.com/in/benjamin-meader-5ba6923a), current director of Rhumb Line Maps to practice solving real planning issues in New England.
 I created a series of maps and visual studies on public transport access, habitat conservation, and residential development, etc. and presented in 4 mock stakeholder meetings.

 - [Accessibility and Agency in Cambridge and Somerville, Massachusetts](1026reports/week1.md)
 - [Conservation and Ecology in Coastal Maine](1026reports/week2.md)